 And these waivers keep getting extended as airlines concede normal travel is unlikely to resume anytime soon.

 What Delta Flights are Eligible to Be Changed or Canceled?

 Delta has steadily expanded its waivers to be more and more generous as travelers plan to stay home.

-All Delta flights for all domestic travel through September can be changed or canceled for free.
+All Delta flights for all domestic travel through the end of 2020 can be changed or canceled for free.
 Have an international trip on the books?
-All international flights through September can also be changed or canceled for free, too.
+All international flights through December can also be changed or canceled for free, too.

 When you choose to cancel an upcoming flight, you’ll get a voucher for future travel – not a refund.
 But Delta has extended the validity of these eCredits: The eCredits you get from canceling any flight between now and September 30 will last until September 2022!

 If you’re trying to plan future trips in these uncertain times, Delta is also waiving change fees for all tickets booked throughout from now through Aug.
 31 for future travel.
 That means you could book a ticket in the next month for travel as far out as May 2021 and change or cancel it down the line.
 And with flight prices dropping worldwide, it could make sense – so long as you’re planning far, far out in advance.